shashigharti/federated-learning-on-raspberry-pi/README.md

 # Federated Learning with Raspberry PI (PySyft)
-Scholars from the Secure and Private AI Scholarship Challenge from Facebook and Udacity working together to implement [this](https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/) tutorial by [Daniele Gadler](https://github.com/DanyEle) from [OpenMined](https://www.openmined.org/).
+Scholars from the Secure and Private AI Scholarship Challenge by [Facebook AI](https://ai.facebook.com/) and [Udacity](https://www.udacity.com/) working together to implement [this](https://blog.openmined.org/federated-learning-of-a-rnn-on-raspberry-pis/) tutorial by [Daniele Gadler](https://github.com/DanyEle) from [OpenMined](https://www.openmined.org/).

 We will set up PySyft on two Raspberry Pis and learn how to train a Recurrent Neural Network on a Raspberry Pi via PySyft.

+Would you like to learn more about Secure and Private AI?
+Join this free course from Udacity [here](https://www.udacity.com/course/secure-and-private-ai--ud185)

 ***

 # Purpose of the project